harveybc/feature-eng/README_mssa_decomposer.md

 Trims the constant valued columns.
 Also removes rows from the start and the end of a dataset with features with consecutive zeroes.

-The data-trimmer is implemented in the DataTrimmer class, it has methods for loading a dataset trimming it an producing an  output, please see [test_heuristic_ts](https://github.com/harveybc/preprocessor/blob/master/tests/heuristic_ts/test_heuristic_ts.py), tests 1 to 3.
+The data-trimmer is implemented in the HeuristicTS class, it has methods for loading a dataset trimming it an producing an  output, please see [test_heuristic_ts](https://github.com/harveybc/preprocessor/blob/master/tests/heuristic_ts/test_heuristic_ts.py), tests 1 to 3.
 It can also be used via command line, by default it performs auto-trimming, but it can be configured manually by using the --no_auto_trim option.

 It also saves a configuration file, that is a CSV files with removed files and columns for applying similar  trimming to another dataset.
 Usable both from command line and from class methods (see [tests folder](https://github.com/harveybc/preprocessor/tree/master/tests)).